 - Flying over Le Brevent, Chamonix, and potentially catching glimpses of a glacier,

-- Relishing the stunning panoramas of the Mont Blanc range throughout your flight and the unique opportunity to embark on a tandem paragliding with a skilled and professional pilot.
+- Enjoy the stunning panoramas of the Mont Blanc range throughout your flight and the unique opportunity to embark on tandem paragliding with a skilled and professional pilot.

 - Brace yourself for an unforgettable adventure that combines adrenaline and breathtaking beauty in the heart of the French Alps.